heqian/Homebridged/README.md

 # Homebridged
-A Docker image for Homebridge
+A minimal Docker image for Homebridge